Ancient Peoples in Yorkshire

 Nennius

 Elmet was the last Celtic Kingdom in Yorkshire to become incorporated into Northumbria.
-Rheged, in the North West, also succumbed within a generation.

-Although under Anglo-Saxon rule, it seems that the Elmet sætna continued to reside in what is now West Yorkshire, remaining as a distinct genetic group throughout the Anglo-Saxon period, until it became part of the Danelaw under the Vikings.
+Although under Anglo-Saxon rule, it seems that the Elmet-sætna continued to reside in what is now West Yorkshire, remaining as a distinct genetic group throughout the Anglo-Saxon period, until it became part of the Danelaw under the Vikings.
 More than a thousand years after the Vikings left, Elmet’s genetic footprint has survived in the people of West Yorkshire, to the present day.

 Recent DNA studies indicate a striking correlation between the inhabitants of Elmet, in the "Dark Ages", and genetic characteristics in West Yorkshire today, where Britons are "still living in the same 'tribes' that they lived in during the 7th Century".
 See "Who do you think you are?" at this link.